 Alora: This pink-haired and brown-eyed Chaotic Good halfling Thief might as well be a secret character, considering that, if you don’t know where–and especially when–to look, you’ll never even encounter her.
-She can be found burglarising the Hall of Wonders in Baldur’s Gate (the local equivalent of the Louvre or the British Museum) at night, and if the protagonist lends her a hand, she’ll offer to team up.
+She can be found burglarising the Hall of Wonders in Baldur’s Gate (the local equivalent of the British Museum) at night, and if the protagonist lends her a hand, she’ll offer to team up.
 She’s a cute, cheerful lass, originally from Iriaebor, a town located east of Baldur’s Gate.
 She ran away from home because she was too curious and adventurous to stay put, something which her relatives never approved of.
 In fact, curiosity is why she became a Thief: other people’s stuff fascinates her, valuable or not.
 Alora is actually a choice Thief for a Good party, with a Dexterity score second only to Coran.
 Her Strength is terrible, but she’ll be great with a bow.
 She has a rabbit’s foot charm, which is supposed to give her a +2 Luck bonus, and thus better Saving Throws, but it’s bugged.
 The bigger problem is how late you can obtain her.
 She’s among the last three recruitable characters in the game, and you should already have your thieving needs covered by then.
 Which is a shame.
 I’d normally get a sugar high simply from looking at her, but somehow…I don’t hate her as I do most bubbly types.
 She’s just so earnestly happy about her lot in life.
 She also tries vehemently to cheer up the various sourpusses in the party, namely Xan, Kivan and Edwin.
 Amazingly enough, it works on the latter, and they actually become friends.
 Kivan, however, can barely stand her.